-- Everything's Better with Princesses: Sania is Millmana's princess, Kukuru, being Arc's betrothed, is technically Seyra's princess, Delma, being the Orcons' leader's sister might count as well.
+- Everything's Better with Princesses: Sania is Millmana's princess; Kukuru, being Arc's betrothed, is technically Seirya's princess; Delma, being the Orcons' leader's sister might count as well.

 - Everything's Better with Samurai: Tosh.

-- Fantastic Racism: People from Holn are distrusted by the Game's expy of Switzerland because of their ability to communicate with monsters.
-In Twilight of the Spirits, Human and Deimos are locked into a cold war pretty close to heat up.
-Deimos are intelligent humanoid monsters...
-And also technically fully human: they can have children with humans and were created by altering the genetic material of humans gifted with spiritual powers
+- Fantastic Racism: People from Holn are distrusted by the game's expy of Switzerland because of their ability to communicate with monsters.
+In Twilight of the Spirits, Humans and Deimos are locked into a cold war that is pretty close to heating up.
+Deimos are intelligent humanoid monsters... and also technically fully human: they can have children with humans and were created by altering the genetic material of humans gifted with spiritual powers.

-- Fantasy Counterpart Culture: Every character and country seems to have an obvious Earth counterpart.
+- Fantasy Counterpart Culture: In Arc 1 and Arc 2 every character and country seems to have an obvious Earth counterpart.

-- Faux Action Girl: Kharg's mother, see Disposable Woman.
-In Arc 2, Kukuru seems to have become this, but she later proves that she still can kick an enormous amount of ass when she manages to invert her Demonic Possession and takes control of the Big Bad's body long enough to allow Arc to seal it again, while she is already dead.
+- Faux Action Girl: In Arc 2, Kukuru seems to have become this, but she later proves that she still can kick an enormous amount of ass when she manages to invert her Demonic Possession and takes control of the Big Bad's body long enough to allow Arc to seal it again, while she is already dead.

-- Floating Continent: The flying castle, last dungeon of most games in the series.
+- Floating Continent: The flying castle, the last dungeon of most games in the series.

 - Getting Crap Past the Radar: Working Design's infamous "Sucking Diek" page header in the manual.
 It's actually talking about how to share Diekbeck's accrued experience points with the party.

-- Guest Star Party Member: Happens in Arc 4, in Arc 2 & 3, guest star party members are supposed to become party members later.
+- Guest Star Party Member: In Arc 2 & 3, guest star party members are supposed to become party members later.

-- Global Airship: The Silver Noah: acquired very early during the first game.
+- Global Airship: The Silver Noah, which is acquired very early during the first game.

 - A God Am I: The Big Bad sees himself that way.
 Then again, being an immortal Eldritch Abomination gives you some credible reason to call yourself a god.